tradeling/technical-assesment/fullstack-javascript/readme.md

 * Use modern ES6+ syntax, async/await, elegant & readable code
 * All the edgecases have been handled
 * Typescript definitions, types, interfaces.
-* Tests are not needed but will be a big plus.
 * `README.md` file explaining your high level solution and any decisions you made and the reasons behind them